-The Department of Computer Science offers a professional Master of Science degree with a concentration in computational and statistical methods, health and biomedical sciences, or business and social science.
-The program can be completed in three to four semesters of part-time study, taking day-time class two days a week, or in one year of full-time study.
+The Institute for Data Science offers a Master of Science degree with the option to have a concentration in computational and statistical methods, health and biomedical sciences, or business and social science.
+The program can be completed in one year of full-time study.

 The Department of Biostatistics and Computational Biology of the School of Medicine and Dentistry offers graduate programs leading to an MA degree in statistics or an MS degree in medical statistics.
 The department conducts teaching and research in statistical methodology oriented toward the health sciences, and in statistical theory and stochastic modeling growing out of research in the health sciences.